ExcavatorZ/tonipal-bingo/README.md

 -check if there has already been a board sent today

+-check approptriate rows and columns for a bingo

 -some sort of celebration if you get a bingo

 -perhaps some styling